icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_slave_ethercat_motorcontrol/doc_quickstart/quickstart.rst

        run_qei(c_qei_p1, c_qei_p2, c_qei_p3, c_qei_p4, c_qei_p5, c_qei_p6, p_ifm_encoder, qei_params);

-NOTE: The user is not intended to change this application to use various EtherCAT-based positioning controls as all configuration and controllers selection is performed form the master side.
+NOTE: The user is not intended to change this application to use various EtherCAT-based controls as all configuration and controllers selection are performed form the master side.